Saving Your Teeth

 Frequently Asked Questions

-Causes of damage may include deep decay, trauma, a deceased nerve, a loose filling or crown, or a tooth crack or chip.
+Damage can result from severe decay, injury, a dead nerve, a loose filling or crown, or a crack or chip in the tooth.

-Typically, a root canal treatment is completed in one or two office visits.
-Simple or minor cases typically take about 30 to 60 minutes, while more intricate cases may require around 90 minutes.
+Root canal procedures usually take one or two visits.
+Simpler cases typically last 30 to 60 minutes, while more complex ones may take around 90 minutes.

-The expenses involved are contingent on your insurance coverage.
-After a consultation, we can offer you an estimate that can be shared with your insurance provider.
-We strongly advise you to prioritize scheduling a root canal.
-If you have any hesitations, please feel free to address them with us.
+The cost depends on your insurance coverage.
+After a consultation, we’ll provide an estimate that you can share with your insurance provider.
+We encourage you to schedule your root canal, and if you have any concerns, feel free to discuss them with us.

-Dental crowns are typically recommended following a root canal for posterior teeth, such as molars and premolars, but may not be necessary for anterior teeth, including canines and incisors.
+Dental crowns are generally recommended for posterior teeth like molars and premolars after a root canal.
+However, they may not be necessary for anterior teeth such as canines and incisors.